single-spa/single-spa/docs/child-applications.md

 inside of its main entry point.

 ## Child application lifecycle
-During the course of a single-spa app, child applications are loaded, initialized (bootstrapped), mounted, and unmounted. single-spa provides hooks into the latter three lifecycle events via lifecycle functions.
-In order to hook into the `load` lifecycle, simply put code into the application that is run before the `bootstrap` lifecycle is called.
+During the course of a single-spa app, child applications are loaded, initialized (bootstrapped), mounted, unmounted, and unloaded. single-spa provides hooks into each phase via `lifecycles`.

 A lifecycle function is a function or array of functions that single-spa will call on a child application.
 Lifecycle functions are exported from the main entry point of a child application.

 Notes:
 - Lifecycle functions are not called with any arguments.
-- All lifecycle functions currently must be implemented by every child application.
+- Implementing `bootstrap`, `mount`, and `unmount` is required.
+But implementing `unload` is optional.
 - Each lifecycle function must either return a `Promise` or be an `async function`.
 - If an array of functions is exported (instead of just one function), the functions will be called one-after-the-other, waiting for the resolution of one function's promise before calling the next.